-Individual and Team Assignments: This semester we will have four research-related assignments and five quizzes.
-Some assignments will be individual assignments and some will be team or class assignments.
+Individual and Team Assignments: This semester we will have three research-related individual assignments.

 Incompletes: in order to be fair to those students who complete the course in a timely manner, our policy is to reduce the grade of those students taking an incomplete by a letter grade for each semester, or portion thereof, that the incomplete is in effect.

 |A- 90-93%||Masters the Material|

 |Less than 80%